 5. Visit Fort Jesus

 Visiting Fort Jesus is probably the second thing that comes to mind when you think of fun things to do in Mombasa.
 The first being the beach, obviously.
 Well, there are good reasons why Fort Jesus is so synonymous with Mombasa.
 Visiting Fort Jesus is like traveling back in time to 1593 when work on the fort started.
-Fort Jesus was designed the Italian Giovanni Battista Cairati under orders from King Philip I of Portugal, to guard the Old Port of Mombasa.
+Fort Jesus was designed by the Italian Giovanni Battista Cairati under orders from King Philip I of Portugal, to guard the Old Port of Mombasa.
 The fort not only offers insight into architectural design of centuries past but also into the weapons and strategies of war used back then.
 A visit to the fort will surely inspire an interest in history in the young ones.

 Finally, there are plenty of things to do at the Kenyan coast.
-This list is no means exhaustive.
+This list is by no means exhaustive.
 A few notable mentions include visiting the Mamba Village, taking a walk around Old Town, a dhow trip to Wasini Island as well as a visit to Shimba Hills National Reserve.

 Hopefully, those 5 fun things to do in Mombasa with your kids inspire an unforgettable family vacation to the Kenyan coast